Is Donald Trump the Anti-Christ? ― 666 Fifth Avenue Mark of the BEAST

 669 in Jewish gematria.

-There are multiple reports that the Trump coat of
+• There are multiple reports of Trump flashing the

-arms at Mar-a-Lago contains three number six symbols = 666.
+arms contains three number six symbols = 666.

 Trump first made racist remarks about Hispanic immigrants on June 6, 2015 =